 Part of being a food scientist/science enthusiast, is to try out new foods, either when eating out, or in your own kitchen.
 Despite the fact that the internet is full of recipes, I still tend to like using cookbooks for these experiments.
 They help in trying out something completely new, that you might not have searched for online.
 Also, they give some context to the recipe, especially if it’s a good cookbook.
 That why my favorite cookbooks probably aren’t the cookbooks that contain every type of recipe, but are instead focused on one cuisine, course, etc.

-Long time readers of the blog will know we’re big fans of the series Masterchef Australia hence, we’re reviewing the book by one of the main presenters/judges: Greek, by George Calombaris.
+Long time readers of the blog will know we’re big fans of the series Masterchef Australia hence, we’re reviewing the book by one of the main presenters/judges: Greek (affiliate link), by George Calombaris.

 George, the author